-Olive Ascolana del Piceno: Tradition with a Crunch
+Oliva Ascolana del Piceno: Tradition with a Crunch

-When visiting Ascoli Piceno, one cannot miss the beloved Olive Ascolana del Piceno, a stuffed and fried olive that has become synonymous with the region’s culinary heritage.
+When visiting Ascoli Piceno, one cannot miss the beloved Oliva Ascolana del Piceno, a stuffed and fried olive that has become synonymous with the region’s culinary heritage.
 At Agorà, a bar and restaurant in the heart of the city, chef Oriana Tirabassi prepares this iconic dish with a blend of tradition and personal nostalgia.

 A Tradition Rooted in Sunday Lunches

-For Oriana, Olive Ascolana is more than just a snack—it’s a cherished family tradition.
+For Oriana, Oliva Ascolana is more than just a snack—it’s a cherished family tradition.
 “My grandmother and mother would make these for Sunday lunch,” she recalls.
 “It’s a labor-intensive dish, but the rich flavor of the meat-stuffed olives made it worth the effort.”
 Today, at Agorà, Oriana continues this tradition, ensuring that only the highest quality olives are used for her recipes.
-Although they sell the olives as a portable snack, Oriana insists, “Don’t call Olive Ascolana del Piceno street food!”
+Although they sell the olives as a portable snack, Oriana insists, “Don’t call Oliva Ascolana del Piceno street food!”

 The dish, which dates back to the 1800s, remains a cornerstone of special occasions in Ascoli Piceno.
 Alongside cremini (fried cream-filled bites) and lamb chops, these olives often take center stage at holiday meals.